 Dill Falls is a 50-foot waterfall in Nantahala National Forest in Jackson County.
-It’s a short hike from the road – and you can see both Upper and Lower Dill Falls on Tanasee Creek via two different trails from the same parking spot.
+It’s a short hike from the road – and you can see both Upper and Lower Dill Falls on Tanasee Creek via two different trails (one mile roundtrip) from the same parking spot.
 It's one of many waterfalls along the Forest Heritage Scenic Byway.

 From the intersection of NC Hwy.
 215 and the Blue Ridge Parkway, go south on NC 215 for 2.6 miles.
 Turn right on FS 4663.
 The road should be signed, but there are no signs that say Dill Falls.
 Follow the one lane, unpaved road for just under two miles to FS 4663B on the left.
 Go another half mile to the end.
 This road is usually closed during the winter months.

 Park at the wide spot at the end of the road.
 Two old logging roads lead ahead downhill and to the right uphill.
 Take the one leading downhill.
 Upper Dill Falls is uphill.
 The U.S. Forest Service dug out big holes at the start of these big trails to keep out vehicles.
 The downhill road has a side trail that goes around the cratered road.

 Dills Falls is 1/4 of a mile on the downhill trail.
 It's easy to follow, arriving at the base of the waterfall.
 You can walk on some boulders up for a closer look.
 It's a beautiful setting, so take some time to soak it in.
 Since there are no signs for this waterfall, you will often be there by yourself.

 Upper Dill Falls

 Hike uphill back to your car and turn left to head up the mountain about 1/4 mile to Upper Dill Falls.
 It's not as tall, but just as beautiful, tucked into a lush cove.
 To reach the base of the falls, look for a side trail on the left with a couple of ribbons tied on trees.
 It's before you reach the falls.